Clinical Education Overview

 Career-Focused:

-The potential for a terminal clinical rotation experience in a specialty concentration allows students to align their clinical education with their professional practice goals.
-These terminal experiences fully prepare students for post-professional residency opportunities and/or entry-level practice in a clinical practice setting of their choosing.
+The opportunity to have clinical rotation experiences in a variety of settings as well as possibly a specialty concentration allows students to align their clinical education with their professional practice goals.
+These clinical experiences fully prepare students for entry-level practice in a clinical practice setting of their choosing and/or post-professional residency opportunities that they might choose to pursue.

 Post-professional Residency Opportunities: